 * Training fee also includes two free supervision sessions in the first year post-training.

-If you are block booking 5 or more places for your team, please call the office on 01 8545185 or email email@example.com to talk to our team about receiving a discount.
+If you are block booking 5 or more places for your team, please email

-The original Parents Plus programme materials were updated in late 2016 (Please note only the facilitator manuals and parent books have been updated at this time.
+The original Parents Plus programme materials were updated in late 2016.
+(Please note only the facilitator manuals and parent books have been updated at this time.
 The DVDs remain the same).
-Older manuals can still be used.
-However Parents Plus encourages facilitators to avail of a manual swap (€80 + P&P) to update their facilitator manual.
+Older manuals can still be used, however we encourage facilitators to avail of a manual swap (€80 + P&P) to update their facilitator manual.
 These new manuals can be used in conjunction with the new parent booklets.
-Please email firstname.lastname@example.org to organise a manual swap.
+Please email

 While we strongly recommend that you have your own programme materials at the training, it is not imperative.
 Parents Plus provides ‘lend out’ manuals in the case of a trainee without a manual to work from.
 However, you will require the programme manual in order to run the parent groups in your service.